 VO2 Max intensity refers to your avg.
 Power output (Watts) in 5min test.

-Please make sure to increase watts as you get stronger, and if you feel unsure, exchange one of the interval days with a performance test.
+Please make sure to increase watts as you get stronger.
+If you feel unsure, exchange one of the interval days with a performance test.
 That should do the trick and instantly update your current fitness level.

 Pre-season Training Program 1 (50 min)